catalyst-cooperative/open-energy-data-for-all/episodes/accessing-remote-data.md

 :::: solution

-The JSON response had information about the error:
+If you try to make this request, the JSON response will give you information about the error:

 ```json
 {